Ousret/HTML-Parser/README.md

-HTML C-Parser using curl lib
+Free HTML C-Parser using curl lib
 ==================

 TODO list :
-* Bunch of bug to be corrected
+* Correct case of reading nested tags.
 * Generate docs and create CUnit tests.

 Objectives :
-* making a single & unique parser for all HTML page even wierd one.
+* making a single & unique parser for all HTML page even weird one.
-* using command to extract specific data
+* using command to extract specific data.
-* formatting the output to be usable in DB or other
+* formatting the output to be usable in DB or other.

 Author(s):
 * SIMON Jérémy